PantoMatrix/PantoMatrix/README.md

 metrics["mse"] = mse_evaluator.avg()
 ```

 Hyperparameters may vary depending on the dataset.
-For example, for the BEAT dataset, we use `(0.3, 7)`; for the TalkShow dataset, we use `(0.5, 7)`.
+<br> For example, for the BEAT dataset, we use `(0.3, 7)`; for the TalkShow dataset, we use `(0.5, 7)`.
 You may adjust based on your data.

 <br>

 ## 6. Training

-This new codebase only have the audio-only version model for better real-world applications.
-For reproducing audio+text results in the paper, please check and reference the previous codebase below.
+This new codebase only have the audio-only version model for better real-world applications. <br>For reproducing audio+text results in the paper, please check and reference the previous codebase below.

 | Model  | Inputs (Paper)      | Old Codebase | Input (Current Codebase)  |
 |--------|---------------------|-----------------------------|---------------------|